 I had used Nokia N82 with Softbank Mobile’s SIM card as a main mobile phone so far.
 I had told my friends the phone number of it.
 But it had been kind of inconvenient because it had had narrower signal reception areas than the mobiles of NTT DoCoMo so if you had gone underground or deep into a big building you couldn’t have had it communicated.
 More than that, (it’s the situation peculiar to Japan, though) you can send SMS only to the mobiles of the same carrier as yours.
 Most of my friends had NTT DoCoMo mobile phones, so I’d wanted to change the carrier of my handphone into NTT DoCoMo.

-NTT DoCoMo had released Samsung’s Galaxy S handphones in November and they had been very attracting for me, but they had been in so short supply in those days that I couldn’t have got any.
+NTT DoCoMo had released Samsung’s Galaxy S handphones in November and they had been very attractive for me, but they had been in so short supply in those days that I couldn’t have got any.
 I’d given up waiting for one.

 At that time, Japan Communications had begun releasing b-mobile’s micro-SIM cards together with unlocked iPhone4 imported from Hong Kong.
 JC had been selling the imported iPhone4 to its customers on hire purchase.
 JC was providing mobile phone service using NTT DoCoMo’s network, so if you had a mobile with b-mobile’s SIM card installed you could use it in almost the same manner as NTT DoCoMo, including sending and receiving SMS to and from NTT DoCoMo’s phones.

 That’s why I purchased b-mobile’s micro-SIM card called “b-micro talkingSIM” and iPhone4.
 Prior to the purchase I had cancelled the contract with Softbank Mobile and had the phone number used in it reassigned to the new micro SIM card so that I could use the same phone number as that I had told to my friends.